jake-landersweb/jake_code/swift/dynamic_page_view/README.md

 # Dynamic Page Controller

-One of the issues I have faced with Apple's new implementation of teh PageTabViewStyle() style for TabView has been its relative inability to handle dynamic data.
+One of the issues I have faced with Apple's new implementation of the PageTabViewStyle() style for TabView has been its relative inability to handle dynamic data.

 In my experience, I have observed a weird stutter when trying to put a ForEach loop inside a view controller like this: